-- $\bullet\,$ Condition Code in the Header or Detail information of claims
+- Condition Code in the Header or Detail information of claims

 - Status of enrollment into a health plan

 - Explicit record in EHR data

 Field Required Type Description person_id Yes integer A foreign key identifier to the deceased person.
 The demographic details of that person are stored in the person table. death_date Yes date The date the person was deceased.
-If the precise date including day or month is not known or not allowed, December is used as the default month, and the last day of the month the default day. death_datetime No datetime death_type_concept_id Yes integer A foreign key referring to the predefined concept identifier in the Standardized Vocabularies reflecting how the death was represented in the source data. cause_concept_id No integer A foreign key referring to a standard concept identifier in the Standardized Vocabularies for conditions. cause_source_value No varchar(5 OThe source code for the cause of death as it appears in the source data.
+If the precise date including day or month is not known or not allowed, December is used as the default month, and the last day of the month the default day. death_datetime No datetime The date and time the person was deceased.
+If the precise date including day or month is not known or not allowed, December is used as the default month, and the last day of the month the default day. death_type_concept_id Yes integer A foreign key referring to the predefined concept identifier in the Standardized Vocabularies reflecting how the death was represented in the source data. $cause\concept\id$ No integer A foreign key referring to a standard concept identifier in the Standardized Vocabularies for conditions. cause_source_value No varchar(5 0The source code for the cause of death as it appears in the source data.
 This code is mapped to a standard concept in the Standardized Vocabularies and the original code is, stored here for reference.